hexanal/fredmercy-blog/LOG.md

 A website like that, is like a virus, bro.
 I now can linger on the internet and be displayed on any fucking screen.

 That's the power of the web.
 The New Web Era.

-## OBJECTIVES

-* have a "starter" website structure that is:
-    - easy to understand
-    - modular, extendable
-    - simple to install, simple to update
-    - again... it should be full-featured, but **not complicated**

 ## A website